History of the Chinese Communist Party: First United Front (1922–1927)

 In the early 1920s, the Bolsheviks and the Communist International's leaders believed that in China, the Kuomintang should be supported as it was in their view the country's most viable progressive force.
 In August 1922, Sneevliet called a surprise special plenum of the central committee.
 During the meeting Sneevliet proposed that party members join the Kuomintang on the grounds that it was easier to transform the Nationalist Party from the inside than to duplicate its success.
 Li Dazhao, Cai Heshen and Gao Yuhan opposed the motion, whereupon Sneevliet invoked the authority of the Comintern and forced the CCP to accept his decision.

 Under the guidance of the Comintern, the CCP was reorganized along Leninist lines in 1923, in preparation for the Northern Expedition.
 The Northern Expedition was intended to unify China under a single government.
 The nascent party was not held in high regard.
 Karl Radek, one of the five founding leaders of the Comintern, said in November 1922 that the CCP was not highly regarded in Moscow.
 Moreover, the CCP was divided into two camps, one led by Deng Zhongxia and Li Dazhao on the more moderate "bourgeois, national revolution" model and the other by Zhang Guotao, Luo Zhanglong, He Mengxiong and Chen Duxiu on the strongly anti-imperialism side.

-Communist International (Comintern) agent Mikhail Markovich Borodin negotiated with Sun Yat-sen and Wang Jingwei the 1923 KMT reorganization and the CCP's incorporation into the newly expanded party.
+Comintern agent Mikhail Markovich Borodin negotiated with Sun Yat-sen and Wang Jingwei the 1923 KMT reorganization and the CCP's incorporation into the newly expanded party.
 CCP cadres would join the KMT while remaining under CCP discipline.
+In 1923, the parties were the two largest political parties in China, with the KMT having several thousand members and the CCP almost a hundred members.

 Borodin and General Vasily Blyukher (also known as Galen in Chinese) worked with Chiang Kai-shek to found the Whampoa Military Academy.
 Soviet advisors were the academy's instructors.
 The academy produced officers who later became leaders of both the Nationalist forces and the Chinese Red Army.

 The CCP's reliance on the leadership of the Comintern provided a strong indication of the First United Front's fragility.

 The CCP's first major involvement in large-scale urban worker militancy was the May Thirtieth Movement.
 The movement also resulted in major growth for the party, with its membership growing from 1,000 members in May 1925 to more than 57,000 by 1927.
 Local communist organizations also expanded rapidly.

 The growth of the CCP after the May Thirtieth Movement also created organizational challenges and disagreements within party leadership.
 Some leaders, such as Peng Shuzhi and Chen Duxiu advocated for centralizing party authority.
 Others, such as Cai Hesen and Qu Qiubai, advocated for the party to allow greater flexibility to local bodies.